 Fun Things to Do

-From the Konica Minolta Gator Bowl Classic festivities on New Years Eve and New Years Day to the Jacksonville Jazz Festival in April to the Mayor's Holiday Open House at city hall in December, the city's Special Events Office produces a variety of musical, cultural and festive events throughout the year.
-Click here to learn the line-up of this year's events.
+From the TaxSlayer.com Bowl festivities, to the Jacksonville Jazz Festival and the Holiday at St. James at City Hall in December, the city's Office of Special Events produces a variety of musical, cultural and festive events throughout the year.
+See the line-up of this year's events.

 With 57,373 acres of parks, including state and federal lands, Jacksonville now ranks No. 1 among U.S. cities in gross acreage for parks and is in the top 10 in the percentage of acreage in the city devoted to park land.